auth0/auth0.net/README.md

 Major version 4 is meant to be used with **OIDC-conformant clients**.

-OIDC-conformant clients can be specified by first enabling the "OAuth 2.0 API Authorization" feature in the account-wide **Settings**, under the **Advanced** tab.
+OIDC-conformant clients can be specified by first enabling the "OAuth 2.0 API Authorization" feature in the [Advanced tab of the Account Settings](https://manage.auth0.com/#/account/advanced).
 After enabling that toggle, you can set the OIDC-conformant flag by selecting a client and clicking the **Advanced Settings** button.

 ## Breaking changes